Oxford Pubs and Bars

 The tagline ‘Meat.
 Bread.
 Beer.’ plus the avid promotion of hot scotch eggs almost put me off visiting Pint Shop as I was... read more

 Greene King.
 Traditional friendly village pub.
 Buzzing even on a Wednesday lunchtime.
 Looks out onto Wolvercote Green, the canal and Port Meadow beyond.
-Heated covered outdoor area for smoking or just braving the wintery elements.
+Heated covered outdoor area for smoking or just braving the wintry elements.
 Serves standard Greene King ales with regular guests, imported lagers being Staropramen and Becks Vier.
+Menu includes such exotic delights as baked avocado.

 Thank you to The Plough for making my gran's 99th birthday one to remember!
 There were 18 of us for a lunchtime meal and they... read more